-• Pt.
+- Pt.
 Storkerson to Thetis Island: No seismic survey prior to July 25 inside the Barrier Islands.
-No seismic survey from August 25 to close of fall bowhead whale hunting outside the Barrier Island in Nuiqsut.

-Canning River to Pt.
-Storkerson: No seismic survey from August 25 to the close of bowhead whale subsistence hunting in Nuiqsut.

-(C) Barrow: No seismic survey from Pitt Point on the east side of Smith Bay to a location about half way between Barrow and Peard Bay from September 15 to the close of the fall bowhead whale hunt in Barrow.

-(viii) SAE shall complete operations in time to allow such vessels to complete transit through the Bering Strait to a point south of 59 degrees North latitude no later than November 15, 2014.
+No seismic survey from around August 25 to close of fall bowhead whale hunting outside the Barrier Island in Nuigsut, based on actual hunt dates. - Canning River to Pt.
+Storkerson: No seismic survey from around August 25 to the close of bowhead whale subsistence hunting in Nuigsut, based on actual hunt dates. - (C) Barrow: No seismic survey from Pitt Point on the east side of Smith Bay to a location about half way between Barrow and Peard Bay from September 15 to the close of the fall bowhead whale hunt in Barrow. - (viii) SAE shall complete operations in time to allow such vessels to complete transit through the Bering Strait to a point south of 59 degrees North latitude no later than November 15, 2015.
 Any vessel that encounters weather or ice that will prevent compliance with this date shall coordinate its transit through the Bering Strait to a point south of 59 degrees North latitude with the appropriate Com-Centers.
 SAE vessels shall, weather and ice permitting, transit east of St. Lawrence Island and no closer than 10 miles from the shore of St. Lawrence Island.